Find Grad Schools

 30 Yearly Graduations

 Central Michigan University is the 4th most popular school in the nation for students seeking a master's degree in human nutrition.
-The average in-state tuition for full-time undergraduates is $13,862 per year, while in-state graduate students, on average, pay $15,843 per year.
+Each year, around 17,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $13,253 per year, while in-state graduate students, on average, pay $15,942 per year.
 During the most recent year for which we have data, 30 people received their master's degree in human nutrition from Central Michigan.
+About 95% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #5